top of page

 Bouldering Club MOOD

 The main thing I like about bouldering is the sense of community.
 I had climbed a little before, but I never really knew how to do it properly, so I would often just drop out.
 But when you go with a group and feel that support — people cheering for you, giving advice, helping you figure out where to place your hand — it changes everything.
-Sometimes I found strength I didn’t even know I had just because someone was rooting for me.
+Sometimes I discovered strength I didn’t even know I had just because someone was rooting for me.
 It starts to feel like a shared challenge — you're all trying the same route, facing the same difficulty and when someone makes it, that joy is shared.
 It doesn’t feel like you’re doing it alone anymore.

 That’s incredibly powerful and even emotional at times.
 I think this is something I really discovered in Kraków — how much of a difference it makes to be surrounded by people who uplift you.
 You can do the same thing somewhere else, but without that kind of support, it’s just not the same.